-We found that raters taking the customer perspective rated the employee and the organizational context as being worse when observing the performance of a low-status employee and this was especially true if the person held implicit biases about that low-status group.
-The results regarding hypothesis 1 were not as strong as we anticipated suggesting that it may be possible to minimize biases by changing the setting in which the rating takes place.
-Specifically, the laboratory context was less anonymous than a typical customer satisfaction questionnaire setting, which may have weakened the influence of bias on customer satisfaction judgments of employees.
-Although we told the participants that their responses were anonymous, they may have felt scrutinized because they provided their judgments when an experimenter was present, and wrote their names on a separate sign-in sheet to receive participation credit for a class.
-Additionally, because the IAT for race was administered prior to the ratings it may have alerted participants that they were in a race and gender study, which also may have weakened the Bookcorp study results.
-We observed, though, that the effects of bias on judgments of the organizational context were still quite strong, which makes sense to us because participants may have been unaware of and therefore unable to suppress their biases that spilled over onto their judgments of the organizational context.
+We found that student participants taking a customer perspective rated employees and an organizational context as worse when observing the performance of a low-status employee, and this was especially true if the raters held implicit biases about that low-status group.
+The results for Hypothesis 1 were not as strong as we anticipated, suggesting that it may be possible to minimize biases by changing the setting in which rating takes place.
+The laboratory context was less anonymous than a typical customer satisfaction questionnaire setting, which may have weakened the influence of bias on customer satisfaction judgments of employees.
+Although we told the participants that their responses were anonymous, they may have felt scrutinized because they provided their judgments when an experimenter was present and wrote their names on a separate sign-in sheet to receive participation credit for a class.
+Additionally, administration of the IAT for race prior to the customer satisfaction ratings may have alerted participants that they were in a race and gender study, which may have weakened the Bookcorp study results for race.
+We observed, though, that the effects of bias on judgments of the organizational context were still quite strong, which makes sense to us because participants may have been unaware of and therefore unable to suppress biases that spilled over onto their judgments of the organizational context.

-As summarized by hypothesis 4, we expected that the relationship between an organizational unit's objective performance and customer satisfaction would be less positive for organizational units that employ higher percentages of employees belonging to low-status demographic groups (i.e., women and racial minorities) compared to units that employ higher percentages of employees belonging to high-status demographic groups (i.e., men and whites).
-By returning to the field to test this hypothesis, we complete the full-cycle of research model and assess the generalizability of our theory to a different organization.
+As summarized by Hypothesis 4, we expected the relationship between an organizational unit's objective performance and customer satisfaction to be less positive for organizational units with higher percentages of employees belonging to low-status demographic groups (i.e., women and racial minorities) than for units with higher percentages of employees belonging to high-status demographic groups (i.e., men and whites).
+By returning to the field to test this hypothesis, we completed a full cycle of research and assessed the generalizability of our theory to a different organization.